 Control Risks first started in 1975 as a professional security firm that provided advisory services to insurance companies.
 The firm expanded their range of services in the 1990s, capitalising on the growth of large western companies doing business in unfamiliar – and potentially risky – locations.
 Besides crisis management and incident response services, Control Risks is now equipped to handle all aspects of internal investigations with an impressive partner list comprising former law enforcement and intelligence officers, fraud examiners, forensic accountants, cybersecurity experts, business strategists and compliance professionals.

-The firm employs approximately 2,700 staff who provide due diligence checks, supply chain research, forensic accounting and other bespoke investigation services for major companies and government agencies across the world.
+The firm by its own count employs approximately 3,000 staff who provide due diligence checks, supply chain research, forensic accounting and other bespoke investigation services for major companies and government agencies across the world.

 Jonathan Brown heads up the forensics practice across Europe, Africa and the Middle East.
 He is a trained accountant whose experience skews towards fraud and corrupt accounting issues.
 He has investigated an accounting fraud that led to losses in excess of £100 million, as well as bribery allegations against a British defence contractor operating in the Middle East.